 This is a graded, written report that is a permanent grade on your transcript for Bio 194A and is due on the last day of classes, Fall Semester.
 This paper must include a complete, critical literature review of your topic, your materials and methods section, results to date along with any conclusions that can be drawn from the data you report, and the literature cited section.
 Your readers will expect the Introduction, Materials and Methods and Literature Cited sections to essentially complete and polished.
 You will report results of experiments in progress, so the Results and Discussion sections will be considerably less complete than those in the final, second semester version.
+You will receive one credit for this course and a letter grade.
+It will appear on your transcript as “Experimental Thesis (1st half).”
 A passing grade in Bio 194A is a requirement for enrollment in Bio 194B.

 These are both graded final reports of your research, written in the format of a scientific paper, which includes an abstract, introduction with literature review and analysis, materials and methods, results, discussion with conclusions, and a complete literature cited section.
-The grades received on the complete draft and the final revised version will be averaged to generate the grade recorded on your transcript for Bio 194B.
+You will receive one credit for this course and a letter grade.
+It will appear on your transcript as “Experimental Thesis (2nd half).”

-All experimental thesis students are required to deliver a public presentation to students and faculty in a forum at the end of the Spring Semester, usually held in the evening.
+All experimental thesis students are required to deliver a public presentation to students and faculty in a forum at the end of the Spring Semester, usually held on the last Friday of classes.

 You must write your thesis in the format of a scientific journal paper, the sections of which are described below.

 A good title is brief and informative.
 Try to encapsulate the research topic and objectives – i.e. what your thesis is about.
 Humor is not appropriate in a thesis title.